 Infrastructure as a Service (IaaS)

-You have computing capacity, storage, networks, and other crucial computing resources using which you can deploy and manage your software.
-These can include applications and operating systems.
-You also can't manage the cloud infrastructure, but you can customize the operating system, deployed applications, storage, and partially manage some of the networking components, such as host–based firewalls.
+You have computing capacity, storage, networks, and other crucial computing resources (apps, operating systems) using which you can deploy and manage your software.
+Although you can't manage the cloud infrastructure, you can customize the operating system, deployed applications, and storage, and partially manage some networking components, such as host-based firewalls.

 Examples: Google Compute Engine (GCE), AWS EC2, Digital Ocean, Rackspace, etc.